cambiatus/backend/README.md

 - **[Additional Resources](#additional-resources)**
 - **[License](#license)**

-## General Information
+## **General Information**

 Welcome to the Application that serves as one of the backends for the Cambiatus Ecosystem, One of the backends since this is the one that contains the data in a manner than is easy to index and search.

-In the context of the diagram below which is a high level view of how the data flows in our application this application serves as the datastore using a postgress db and as the API using Phoenix running a Graphql Server
+In the context of the diagram below which is a high level view of how the data flows in our application this application serves as the datastore using a Postgres db and as the API using Phoenix running a Graphql Server

-## Dataflow
+## **Dataflow**
 <img src='https://i.imgur.com/MFfGOe3.png' height='492' alt='Cambiatus Data Flow' />

 At a high level this is a database that is synced to events on an blockchain which then presents a Graphql API that makes